ammkrn/type_checking_in_lean4/src/type_checking/definitional_equality.md

 If the lazy delta procedure finds two expressions which are an application of a `const` expression to arguments, and the `const` expressions refer to the same declaration, the expressions are checked for congruence (whether they're the same consts applied to definitionally equal arguments).
 Congruence failures are cached, and for readers writing their own kernel, caching these failures turns out to be a performance critical optimization, since the congruence check involves a potentially expensive call to `def_eq_args`.

-## Syntactic equality (also structural or pointer equality)

-Two expressions are definitionally equal if they refer to exactly the same implementing object, as long as the type checker ensures that two objects are equal if and only if they are constructed from the same components (where the relevant constructors are those for Name, Level, and Expr).